emacsattic/call-graph/README.md

 # Customization

-Specify the parse depth of the call-graph. default is 2, the more depth is, the longer it takes.
+Specify the parse depth of the call-graph. default is 2, the more the depth is, the longer it takes.

 ```
     (setq call-graph-max-depth 3)